Org Settings > Remove a member

 - Clear browser cache and cookies

-- Verify member status shows “Deactivated”
+- Verify status shows “Deactivated”

 - If access persists after 30 minutes, contact support